.

 Emily Martin

-Music Teacher & Owner
+Music Teacher & Founder

 From the colourful city of St. John’s, Newfoundland, singer/songwriter and music teacher Emily Martin has been on the stage for as long as she can remember.
 With vocal and RCM training since the age of five, her genuine dedication and passion for music has helped her earn numerous awards and opportunities throughout her years of training.
 At the age of 13, Emily won first place in all of Newfoundland for an RCM Vocal Exam.
 Emily has since graduated from Memorial University with a Bachelor of Fine Arts in Acting, where respected professors Ken Livingstone and Todd Hennessy presented her as the proud recipient of the Andre Noble Scholarship.